jeffarat/jeffarat/README.md

 - 👋 Hi, I’m @jeffarat, I live in Colombia.
 I'm an Automation Engineer.
 - 👀 I’m interested in challenging myself every day
-- 🌱 I’m currently learning Playwrigth, Cypress and Selenium Webdriver
+- 🌱 I’ll be practicing Playwright, Cypress, and Selenium Webdriver in this repo
 - 📫 How to reach me: https://www.linkedin.com/in/jeffarat/
 - ⚡ Fun fact: I like to make my friends argue among themselves XD